zacwong2151/tp/docs/DeveloperGuide.md

 2. Improve uniqueness of the volunteers and events with the same name The current implementation of the iVolunteer can only accept volunteer and event with different name.
-   However, this is not the best option as volunteer and event with name existed in the storage must change in order to be added into iVolunteer.
+   However, this is not the best option as new volunteer and event with name existed in the storage must change in order to be added into iVolunteer.
 In order to have volunteer and event with the same name, we plan to implement unique id to distinguish them in the coming version.